 What is bipolar disorder?

-Bipolar disorder, also called manic depression or bipolar I disorder and formerly called manic depression, is a mental illness that is characterized by severe mood swings, at least one episode of mania and may include repeated episodes of depression.
+Bipolar disorder, also called bipolar I disorder and formerly called manic depression, is a mental illness that is characterized by severe mood swings, at least one episode of mania and may include repeated episodes of depression.
 Bipolar disorder is a mood disorder that afflicts more than 1% of adults in the United States, up to as many as 4 million people.
 Some additional facts and statistics about bipolar disorder include the following:

 - Bipolar disorder is the fifth leading cause of disability worldwide.